 Ovid research is pioneering a scientific approach to develop therapies based on new understanding of key biological pathways and their central role in rare neurological disorders.

-We seek to develop medicines using novel and clinically relevant endpoints to capture tangible patient benefits that emanate from addressing underlying disease pathology.
+We seek to develop medicines using novel and clinically relevant endpoints to capture tangible patient benefits that emanate from addressing underlying disorder pathology.

 Our OV101 program focuses on a potential treatment for Angelman syndrome and Fragile X syndrome, two neurodevelopmental disorders caused by genetic mutations.
 In Angelman syndrome, the mutation is most commonly a microdeletion on chromosome 15 encompassing the ubiquitin protein ligase E3a (UBE3A) gene, which results in a loss of expression of the UBE3A protein.
 In Fragile X syndrome, mutations in the fragile X mental retardation 1 (FMR1) gene, located on the X chromosome, result in loss of expression of the Fmr1 protein (Fmrp).
 There are currently no approved drugs for either syndrome.

 Our OV935 program focuses on developing potential therapies for people living with rare epilepsies, known as epileptic encephalopathies, that cause intractable seizures and are often associated with cognitive, neurologic and behavioral problems.
 In collaboration with Takeda, we are developing potential treatments for these rare disorders, including Dravet Syndrome, Tuberous Sclerosis Complex and Lennox-Gastaut Syndrome.

 Developing BoldMedicine to Transform the Lives of People with Rare Neurological Disorders